bmeg/grip/website/content/docs/queries/jsonpath.md

     weight: 5
 ---

 Several operations (where, fields, render, etc.) reference properties of the vertices/edges during the traversal.
-Arachne uses a variation on JSONPath syntax as described in http://goessner.net/articles/ to reference fields during traversals.
+GRIP uses a variation on JSONPath syntax as described in http://goessner.net/articles/ to reference fields during traversals.

 The following query: